 Theology is the study of the truths of God.
 This Biblical Theology course is a specialized theological study that emphasizes the sequences and progress of God's self-revelation within the context of the history coming from the text of the Bible.
-This course describes the revelations of God from Genesis through Malachi.
+This course describes the revelations of God from Genesis through Malachi, focusing upon the doctrines of God and man.